Our Privacy Policy

 2. Contacting Us

-You can contact us via forms on our website, email, or phone.
-We process your data to communicate with you and handle your inquiry.
+You can contact us via contact forms on our website, by email, or by phone.
+In this context, we process your data to communicate with you and to handle your inquiry.

-On our website's contact form, we request your inquiry details and contact information.
+For this purpose, our website contact form requests your inquiry details and contact information.

-The legal basis for processing this data is Article 6( 1)( b) GDPR if your details are required to respond to your inquiry or initiate/perform a contract, or Article 6( 1)( f) GDPR for our legitimate interest in responding to your inquiry.
+The legal basis for processing this data is Article 6(1)(b) GDPR where your details are required to respond to your inquiry or to initiate or perform a contract, and otherwise Article 6(1)(f) GDPR based on your and our legitimate interest in responding to your inquiry.

 3. Cookies, Analysis, and Tracking